Enterprise Data Lake vs Enterprise Data Warehouse, which one is right for you?

 Cloud Data Warehouses

-Traditional data warehouses like Teradata still exist but organizations are increasingly adopting the cloud data warehouses like Snowflake, Amazon Redshift and Azure Synapse to replace or complement on-premise data warehouses.
-With cloud data warehouses users receive many benefits:
+Traditional data warehouses like Teradata still exist but organizations are increasingly adopting the cloud data warehouses like Snowflake, Amazon Redshift and Azure Synapse to replace or complement on-premise enterprise data warehouses.
+With enterprise cloud data warehouses users receive many benefits:

 - The cloud is elastic and flexible allowing organizations to benefit from Massively Parallel Processing (MPP) workloads, making it faster and much more cost-effective.

 - ETL workflows are also faster, cloud databases may enable column-oriented queries with OLAP tools on the database, reducing the requirement of preparing data in advance, which is typical of traditional data warehouses.